BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/assess-dataset-relevance.md

 ### 7. Update frequency and last updated date

-Indicate how current datasets are, providing users with information about when a dataset was last updated and the frequency of updates.
+Indicate how current datasets are by providing users with information about when a dataset was last updated and the frequency of updates.

 <div class="image-container">